 At the end of surgery, the computer generates a surgery report.
 The generated report has details of all the real time images captured during various steps of surgery.
-We preserve This report is in our records and gives to patients on demand.
+We preserve the report in our records and gives to patients on demand.

 Moreover you want to know more about orthopedics courses you can also check out on our YouTube Channel.
 In addition to theory courses you get the video lectures from the expert faculties.
 Learn Recent Advances & Surgical Techniques on One Single Platform.